inambioinfo/snippets/README.md

 #### Code snippets from Team-SKI (2013-2017)
 This repository contains code snippets that shall demonstrate the use of RDKit, pandas, and other python libaries for common computer-aided drug design tasks.
-The underlying projects were supported by [BioMed X](http://bio.mx/) Innovation Center, Heidelberg

 ```
 ├── Cheminformatics